verrazzano/docs/content/en/docs/setup/install/installation.md

 For a complete description of Verrazzano configuration options, see the [Verrazzano Custom Resource Definition](../../../reference/api/verrazzano/verrazzano).

+Verrazzano supports two installation profiles:  development (`dev`) and production (`prod`).
+The production profile, which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
+The development profile provides a single node Elasticsearch and no persistent storage for the VMI.
+To change profiles in any of the following commands, you can set the `VZ_PROFILE` environment variable to the name of the profile you wish to install.

 According to your DNS choice, [xip.io](http://xip.io/) or [Oracle OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm), install Verrazzano using one of the following methods: